Ben Bledsoe: The life of an Insomniac

 Natural finished their last tour in Europe and Asia in September 2004.
 Bledsoe wrote new music with band members Terenzi and Michael Johnson for a project and he taught himself guitar and piano as a way to enhance his compositional skills.

 Bledsoe's new songs were a mixture of pop and rock.
 He wrote all of the songs himself for his first album and played the guitar and piano (as well as other instruments) in most of the recordings and performances.
 The CD was named An Insomniac's Guide to a Lonely Heart due to his lack of sleep while creating the album, and the first song he wrote for it, titled "Lonely Heart".
 He released An Insomniac's Guide to a Lonely Heart on his own record label, 44th Floor Records.
 It was No. 1 on Amazon.com for exports to Germany, and was in the top 5% of sales overall.
 It was simultaneously No. 1 and No. 2 on Awarestore.com, beating out Aware's own artists such as John Mayer, Five for Fighting, and Wheatus.
 The first single release was the tongue-in-cheek song "Boyfriend".

 Acting

 After the release of his solo album, Bledsoe sought to do more acting work.
 He did some Broadway shows, such as Hairspray and Cry-Baby.
 He studied at The Groundlings and the Lesley Kahn School of Acting, and has guest starred on TV shows such as House, CSI, CSI: NY, Hawaii Five-0, The Mentalist, Castle, and much more.
 Bledsoe guest starred in the pilot episode of the TV show Glee.
 He also starred in the Disney Channel show Jessie as Jessie's love interest Brody Winton in an episode called the "Princess and the Pea-Brain" in 2012.
 Along with television, Bledsoe has filmed several feature films such as Riddle with Val Kilmer and William Sadler among others.

 Voice acting

-Bledsoe has been behind the microphone for most of his life, but in the most recent years he has been in the booth as the voice of all sorts of projects.
-Commercials, Animated Films and television shows, Video Games; he has made a stamp on all of the major niches within the industry.
-His company.
-Unireach Media. has made a vast imprint in the interactive media world by creating custom messages, greetings, and songs for consumers to download which are completely customizable... something that has never been attempted previously.
+Bledsoe has performed voiceover work commercials, animated films television shows, and video games.